andykee/lentil/docs/user_guide/diffraction.rst

     Each time ``wavefront.field`` or ``wavefront.intensity`` is accessed, a new Numpy array of zeros with shape = ``wavefront.shape`` is allocated.
-It is possible to avoid repeatedly allocating large arrays of zeros when accumulating the result of a broadband propagation by using :func:`wavefront.insert` instead.
+It is possible to avoid repeatedly allocating large arrays of zeros when accumulating the result of a broadband propagation by using :func:`Wavefront.insert` instead.
 This can result in significant performance gains, particularly when ``wavefront.shape`` is large.

-    The above example can be rewritten to use :func:`wavefront.insert` instead:
+    The above example can be rewritten to use :func:`Wavefront.insert` instead:

     .. code-block:: python